How to Tackle Dark Rooms With the Right Interior Paint Color

 Determining Your Color Range Using the Color Center

-Now let's recall the results from the two steps you took.
+Now let's recall the results from the two previous steps.
 If you found your room at maximum light is still cast in shadow in the 25-50% black range and your walls have little visible disruptions, you should keep to the top row with the truest hues.
 Let's break it down to the 7 different tints of each hue.
 It's a common misconception that light tints towards the top of the chip are appropriate for dark spaces.
 Unless it is a bright and clear white, you should avoid these tints and opt for the bold, lively colors towards the bottom.

 Yellow chip from the top row is turned on its side.
 It features colors DE5385 Fire and Ice, DE5386 Rice Paper, DE5387 Lemon Chiffon Pie, DE5388 Sour Lemon, DE5389 Ripe Pineapple, DE5390 Rubber Ducky, DE5391 Butternut Squash.
 The hues towards the right are a perfect match for dark rooms.
 It will add warmth and stand out among the shadows.